YOUR VOTE. YOUR VOICE. YOUR COUNTY.

 2026 Candidates & Voter Guide

-The Good Trouble Circle has researched the candidates running for office in Queen Anne’s County’s key races for the June 23, 2026 Democratic primary.
+The Good Trouble Circle has researched the candidates running for office in Queen Anne's County's key races for the November 3, 2026 General Election.
 We present factual, researched information so that QAC residents can make their own informed decisions.

-The primary is June 23, 2026.
+The General Election is November 3, 2026.
 For voter registration deadlines, polling locations, and the complete candidate list visit elections.maryland.gov.

 Governor & Lt.
 Governor of Maryland